adamdalton155/Tipper/README.md

 <hr>
 <i><h2>Screencast</h2></i>
 The screencast is split into two parts.
 Part one is screen recoreded on the simulator on my machine and is uploaded to YouTube [here](https://youtu.be/S2b_p2DGN5g)
 Part two is screen recorded on our mobile device as trying to use the camera in a simulator crashes the app.
-This is not a fault with out app, simulators cannot use cameras and is also uploaded to YouTube [here](https://youtube.com/shorts/gOWl-4Lta14).
+This is not a fault with our app, simulators cannot use cameras and is also uploaded to YouTube [here](https://youtube.com/shorts/gOWl-4Lta14).
 This is discussed in the dissertation